Pu-Wang-alt/Reduce-Purple-Flare/README.md

 ## 📖 Abstract

 Purple flare, a diffuse chromatic aberration artifact commonly found around highlight areas, severely degrades the tone transition and color of the image.
 Existing traditional methods are based on hand-crafted features, which lack flexibility and rely entirely on fixed priors, while the scarcity of paired training data critically hampers deep learning.
 To address this issue, we propose a novel network built upon decoupled HSV Look-Up Tables (LUTs).
-The method aims to simplify color correction by adjusting the Hue (H), Saturation (S), and Value (V) components independently...
-(Omitted for brevity) ...Extensive experiments demonstrate that our model not only significantly outperforms existing methods in visual effects but also achieves state-of-the-art performance on all quantitative metrics.
+The method aims to simplify color correction by adjusting the Hue (H), Saturation (S), and Value (V) components independently.
+This approach resolves the inherent color coupling problems in traditional methods.
+Our model adopts a two-stage architecture: First, a Chroma-Aware Spectral Tokenizer (CAST) converts the input image from RGB space to HSV space and independently encodes the Hue (H) and Value (V) channels into a set of semantic tokens describing the Purple flare status; second, the HSV-LUT module takes these tokens as input and dynamically generates independent correction curves (1D-LUTs) for the three channels H, S, and V. To effectively train and validate our model, we built the first large-scale purple flare dataset with diverse scenes.
+We also proposed new metrics and a loss function specifically designed for this task.
+Extensive experiments demonstrate that our model not only significantly outperforms existing methods in visual effects but also achieves state-of-the-art performance on all quantitative metrics.

 ## ✨ Key Features